-The Psychiatry Interest Group Reading Program gives 1st and 2nd year medical school students the opportunity to interact with children on the inpatient child psychiatry unit while enriching the childrens’ hospital stay through a fun and educational activity.
+The Psychiatry Interest Group Reading Program gives 1st and 2nd year medical school students the opportunity to interact with children on the inpatient child psychiatry unit and to enrich the hospital stay of the children on the unit through a fun and educational activity.

 General Program Procedures